 The new Ultimate line is shaping up to be a strong replacement to my previous favorite Run Free line from Athleta.
 It’s perfect for running and high impact exercises at the gym.
 It features the Supersonic fabric which is compressive, but still very soft and comfortable.
 It’s showed up looking new, wash after wash.
 If you want more reviews on Athleta products and their Amazon dupes check out my latest post on leggings.

 I have loved Nike’s fashion-forward designs since I started running twenty years ago.
 I love how they push the envelope with modern, edgy, architectural designs.
 And the brand is ridiculously iconic.
 Recently they started offering a lux line in addition to their standard cuts.
 These options offer higher quality fabrics.
-Cheaper fabrics are typically heavier, coarser, and will fade or loose shape more quickly than premium ones.
+Cheaper fabrics are typically heavier, coarser, and will fade or lose shape more quickly than premium ones.
 While I loved the feel of the Nike One Lux fabric, it did not wick as quickly as some of the other options.
 I definitely could see quite a bit of sweat, especially visible in the lighter colors.
 The biggest thing to watch for on Nike clothing is inconsistencies.
 Because they manufacture in over 700 factories, none of which they own, you can’t always guarantee what you are going to get.
 I almost always buy direct or through a trusted reseller.
 Also, sizing can vary widely, so always, always try it on before committing.